ymatsunaga/mdtoolbox-doc/getting_started.rst

 Trajectory variable is an array whose column structure is same as that of coordinate.

-Translation in the x-axis is coded as follows:
+Translation in the x-axis throughout all coordinates in the trajectory is coded as follows:
 ::

   trj(:, 1:3:end) = trj(:, 1:3:end) + 3.0;

 The rows of trajectory variable represent time-steps in simulation.
-Thus, average of coordinates in the trajectory is coded simply by:
+Thus, for example, average of coordinates in the trajectory is coded simply by:
 ::

   crd = mean(trj);